RIDGIDSoftwareSolutions/Universal-Analytics-For-DotNet/README.md

     //Required.
 The event action for the event.
     //See https://developers.google.com/analytics/devguides/collection/protocol/v1/parameters#ea for details.
     "test action",
-    //Optional.
-The event label for the event.
+    //The event label for the event.
     // See https://developers.google.com/analytics/devguides/collection/protocol/v1/parameters#el for details.
     "test label",
     //Optional.
 The event value for the event.